triska/clpfd/README.md

 mostly interested in programming at a very low level.

 For more usable and general programs, I therefore recommend you stick to CLP(FD) constraints for integer arithmetic.
-You can place your goals in any order, just as you would expect from logical conjunction.
+You can place pure goals in any order without changing the declarative meaning of your program, just as you would expect from logical conjunction.
+For
-For example:
+example:

     :- use_module(library(clpfd)).